+Training and Assessment of Team and Evaluator Effectiveness………………………………..48

 Preaccreditation–Accreditation Timeline ......................................................................................47

 CPME 130

 October 2019

 INTRODUCTION Accreditation Authority

 The Council on Podiatric Medical Education (CPME or Council) is designated by the American Podiatric Medical Association to act as the accrediting agency for colleges and schools, that grant the first professional degree in podiatric medicine, the Doctor of Podiatric Medicine (DPM).
 CPME is recognized by the Council for Higher Education Accreditation (CHEA) and by the US Department of Education.
 CPME holds membership in the Association of Specialized and Professional Accreditors (ASPA) and supports and follows the principles addressed in the ASPA Code of Good Practice.